Image Gallery and Context-Dependent Images

 The size of the displayed image (as well as its color scheme) is determined automatically.
 For instance, a button in the Ribbon Control can display a large or small icon.
 The Ribbon Control can automatically display smaller button images when the control’s width is reduced.
 The Ribbon automatically specifies the icon size when you assign an image to a Ribbon button using the ImageUri property.

-You should deploy the DevExpress.Images.v20.2 library when assigning images using URI names.
+You should deploy the DevExpress.Images.v21.2 library when assigning images using URI names.

-Image Gallery provides no public API to access its images from code.
+Image Gallery does not contain public API to access its images from code.
 As a workaround, you can populate any DevExpress image collection (ImageCollection, SvgImageCollection) with Gallery icons, and use this collection to assign images in code.

 You can also populate these collections with images stored in referenced assemblies.
 To do this, call the Add method overload that takes an assembly name as a parameter, or click a corresponding smart tag menu item at design time.